NinjaInShade/online-shop/README.md

 ## Live build: [...]

+#### NOTE: Styling/Responsiveness was not the main focus, but backend inplementation.
+You may find one or two things that slightly overflow on smaller screen, but this isn't my priority.

 ## This is an online store made with node that incorporates concepts and technologies like:

 - MVC pattern.